haydonryan/cf-labs/lab4/readme.md

 ```shell
 cf push php-app-YOUR_ID-blue
 ```
-6. Once the `-blue` version of your app is deployed, using `cf map-route`, map a new route to it without the `-blue` appended.
+5. Once the `-blue` version of your app is deployed, using `cf map-route`, map a new route to it without the `-blue` appended.
 This is the *production route* for your app.
-(Tip: You can find your foundation's DOMAIN using `cf routes`.)
+(Tip: You can find your foundation's DOMAIN using `cf routes`, it's your apps domain.)
 ```shell
 cf map-route php-app-YOUR_ID-blue DOMAIN --hostname php-app-YOUR_ID
 ```